Sushil-Varma-1/recipe-app-api/README.md

 # recipe-app-api
-Food recipes API that returns the recipe and ingredients for the specified meals.
+Recipes API that returns the recipe and ingredients for the specified meals.

 # How to Use
 -  Install Python and docker on your system.